 - Begin to assemble the research study team early.

-- Investigate opportunities for collaborating with more experienced, well-known grantees, or a known laboratory.
+- Investigate opportunities for collaborating with more experienced, well-known recipients, or a known laboratory.
 Collaborators can fill gaps in your own expertise and resources and can assure reviewers of the competence of your proposed team.

 - Plan on obtaining letters of commitment from your collaborators, which will need to go in your application and provide crucial information for reviewers.